 The Carnivore Diet for Inflammatory Bowel Disease (IBD)

-The Carnivore Diet is a member of the Low Fat High Carb (LFHC) diet family.
+The Carnivore Diet is a member of the low-carb, high-fat (LCHF) diet family.
 Although not universally adopted by the science or medical community, and with a potentially complicated transition, it has had nearly universally positive results for those with Crohn’s, UC, and IBS dedicated enough to try it.

 Paleolithic and Ketogenic Diets: The Roots of Carnivore